MMScrub/MapleGuessr/README.md

-Current version: v0.3.2

-See CHANGELOG.md for details.

-# 🎯 MapleGuessr (Early Access v0.3.2)
+ 🎯 MapleGuessr (Early Access v0.3.2)

 A daily guessing game for MapleLegends items, inspired by Wordle-style mechanics.
 Guess the hidden item by entering names — the table will give you feedback on your guess based on stats and source.